FantasticJoho/johodp/README.md

 ### Recent changes (2025-11-18)

+- **Multi-tenant support via `acr_values`**: Tenant isolation is now enforced using the standard OIDC `acr_values` parameter.
+Pass `acr_values=tenant:your-tenant-id` in the authorize request to specify the tenant.
+Users created without a tenant are assigned wildcard access (`TenantId = "*"`) and can authenticate to any tenant.
+Users with a specific tenant can only access that tenant.
+- **Duende IdentityServer migration**: Migrated from IdentityServer4 to Duende IdentityServer 7.3.2 for continued security support and active maintenance.
 - IdentityServer PKCE support: added PKCE-ready clients (`johodp-spa`, `swagger-ui`) using Authorization Code + PKCE.
 Use `RequirePkce = true` for public clients and `RequireClientSecret = false` where appropriate.
 - Fixed duplicate scope configuration: identity scopes (`openid`, `profile`, `email`) are declared as IdentityResources only (not duplicated in API scopes) to avoid IdentityServer configuration errors.
 - Middleware ordering: authentication is now enabled before IdentityServer (`app.UseAuthentication()` executed prior to `app.UseIdentityServer()`), and routing is enabled so IdentityServer endpoints see the authenticated principal.